GerritCodeReview/homepage/releases/public-keys.md

 # Gerrit Code Review - Public Keys

-The following public keys are used to sign release artifacts that are deployed to Maven Central:
+The following public keys are are available on the [Ubuntu Public Key Server](https://keyserver.ubuntu.com/), and are used to sign:

+* Release artifacts that are deployed to Maven Central
+* Release announcement emails

 | Name             | Email Address                   | Fingerprint                                        | Notes     |
 |------------------|---------------------------------|----------------------------------------------------|-----------|